omega8cc/advagg/README.txt

    library.
  * Google Libraries API.
 Load jquery.js & jquery-ui.js from Google's CDN network.
    This is a good thing.
  * Bundler.
-Will split up an aggregrate into sub aggregates for better load times throughout your site.
+Will split up an aggregate into sub aggregates for better load times throughout your site.

 CONFIGURATION